 Further support – preparing for, and delivering, EPA

 SDN is delivering the Level 3 Undertaking End Point Assessment Award completely online for those looking to deliver, or prepare their apprentices for, end-point assessment (on-programme trainers and future end-point assessors).
+If you’re preparing apprentices for end-point assessment on-programme, the course will give you a useful insight into what apprentices will face.

 In addition to the core content, we share exclusive insights from our work with over 50 EPAOs and 1,000 assessors.
 We’ve also developed content specifically on remote assessments.